-Compared to other NJ online loyalty programs, the online earn rate is rather weak, with slot players receiving .1 percent cashback and all other players .01 percent.
+Compared to other NJ online loyalty programs, the online earn rate is rather weak.
+Slot players receive .1 percent cashback and all other players .01 percent.
 But that’s not where the program shines.

 The true value of Total Rewards integration lies in earning Tier Credits.
 Players who link their online account to Total Rewards will have their earned Tier Credits applied to their overall Tier Score.
 What this means is that gamblers will be able to gravitate up the Total Rewards ranks from the comfort of their own home.

-The benefits of achieving a higher Total Rewards ranking are plentiful, and include casino shop discounts, room discounts at Caesars’ properties, access to exclusive lounges, priority service and celebration dinners.
+The benefits of achieving a higher Total Rewards ranking are plentiful.
+They include casino shop discounts, room discounts at Caesars’ properties, access to exclusive lounges, priority service, and celebration dinners.

 - Game stability: A fair portion of the site’s casino games are plagued by stability issues.
 Games are slow to load and hangups between spins/hands are all too common.
 Crashes occurred at a somewhat alarming frequency.

-- Promotions: Promotions are too far and few between for our liking.
-Caesars Casino will occasionally roll out an event that features a promotional value of $10,000 or more, but compared to other sites that host recurrent daily promotions on top of their other offers, Caesars just doesn’t hold up that well.
+- Promotions: Promotions are too few and far between for our liking.
+Caesars Casino will occasionally roll out an event that features a promotional value of $10,000 or more.
+But compared to other sites that host recurrent daily promotions on top of their other offers, Caesars just doesn’t hold up that well.